russellmcc/conformal/README.md

-# Build audio plug-ins with Rust and Typescript!
+# Build audio plug-ins with Rust and TypeScript!

-This repo contains two open-source plug-ins built in Rust and Typescript!
+This repo contains two open-source plug-ins built in Rust and TypeScript!

 Currently we support macOS VST3 format only.